-Dubbed “Canada’s Cultural Capital” by Monocle, and “Best Travel in 2013” by Lonely Planet, Montreal provides an intriguing blend of cultures.
-Originally a base for French exploration in North America, Montreal’s history and culture has heavy French influences, at home and in business.
-Any student who chooses Montreal will experience the charming culture in more ways than one, and it’s a perfect place to learn the language of love and explore a unique piece of Canada’s history.
+Dubbed “Canada’s Cultural Capital” by Monocle and “Best in Travel in 2013” by Lonely Planet, Montreal provides an intriguing blend of cultures.
+Originally a base for French exploration in North America, Montreal’s history and culture has heavy French influences.
+From the Canal de Lachine to the Plateau Mont-Royal, you’ll find the 18th-century facades and architecture enchanting.
+When you study abroad in Montreal, you’ll experience the charming culture in more ways than one, and it’s a perfect place to learn the language of love and explore a unique piece of Canada’s history.

 How to Study Abroad in Montreal